 One of the best things about social media marketing is that you can measure almost everything about it.
 While this is fantastic for us data nerds, it can cause a bit of a dilemma for solopreneurs who are just looking for the data they can turn into actionable results.

+Should you be using Google Analytics for social media, what about the in-app analytics tracking features?
 You don’t want to end up measuring the wrong things and prioritizing metrics that don’t contribute to your business growth.

 Setting S.M.A.R.T goals for your social media is the first step to seeing success from it.